illinois-impact/ece408_project/README.md

 ## Optimizations

-New for Spring 2018, we are going to suggest a set of possible optimizations for you to attempt.
+New from Spring 2018, we are going to suggest a set of possible optimizations for you to attempt.
 Each of these is considered to be "one optimization" for the purpose of grading.

 * Unroll / shared-memory Matrix multiply